plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 Test me!
 Enter your name and I'll print it back to you!
 ```

-Given the challenge's name, our flag is probably hidden in this program's call stack, so I start off by sending `%x`, or a hexadecimal format string specifier.
+We can enter a string value, and the program will respond to our input with our exact input.

-This returned hex values, which means the program is likely vulnerable to a [format string attack](https://owasp.org/www-community/attacks/Format_string_attack):
+Given the challenge's name, our flag is probably hidden in this program's call stack - we can test this by sending a hexdecimal format string parameter, `%x`:

 ```bash
 # ...